Jewish ethics: Major themes in biblical ethics

 The writings attributed to the biblical prophets exhort all people to lead a righteous life.
-Kindness to the needy, benevolence, faith, compassion for the suffering, a peace-loving disposition, and a truly humble and contrite spirit, are the virtues which many Prophets hold up for emulation, although Samuel was an important exception, for he urged the massacre of all Amalekites, including women and children.
+Kindness to the needy, benevolence, faith, compassion for the suffering, a peace-loving disposition, and a truly humble and contrite spirit, are the virtues which many Prophets hold up for emulation, although Samuel and Moses were important exceptions, for Samuel urged the massacre of all Amalekites, including women and children, and Moses, concerning the Midianites, said "Now therefore kill every male among the little ones, and kill every woman that hath known man by lying with him.
+But all the women children, that have not known man by lying with him, keep alive for yourselves."

 Civic loyalty, even to a foreign ruler, is urged as a duty (Jer.
 29:7).
 "Learn to do good" is the keynote of the prophetic appeal (Isa.
 1:17).
 Prophets yearn for an era of peace and righteousness; war will be no more (Isa.
 2:2 et seq.).

 Summaries of classical rabbinic ethics

 Hillel the Elder formulated a version of the Golden Rule: "What is hateful to you, do not do unto others".
 Rabbi Akiva stated "Whatever you hate to have done to you, do not do to your neighbor; therefore do not hurt him; do not speak ill of him; do not reveal his secrets to others; let his honor and his property be as precious to you as your own".

 Rabbi Akiva also declared the commandment "thou shalt love thy neighbor as thyself" to be the greatest fundamental commandment of the Jewish doctrine (compare to Great Commandment).
 Ben Azzai, in reference to this, said that a still greater principle was found in the Scriptural verse, "This is the book of the generations of Adam [origin of man].
 In the day that God created man [Adam], in the likeness of God made he him".

 Rabbi Simlai taught "613 commandments were given to Moses; then David came and reduced them to eleven in Psalm 15; Isaiah (33:15), to six; Micah (6:8), to three: 'To act justly and to love mercy and to walk humbly with your God'; Isaiah again (56:1), to two: 'Maintain justice, and do what is right'; and Habakkuk (2:4), to one: 'The righteous person lives by his faithfulness'."